rootAvish/Winterm/Readme.md

 * [License](#license)

 ## <a name="changelog"></a>Things changed
-* initial commit - 1/03/2014
-* continuing from the changelog of the original
+* See the commit history(the git log) for a changelog.

 ## <a name="todo"></a>Todo